WinawerLab/sco/README.md

   caches its results for a given frequency, to reduce calculation time.
 Created in `contrast.core.calc_stimulus_contrast_functions`.

 * `pRF_pixel_centers`: n x m x 2 numpy array.
 Contains the x, y positions of the centers of each voxel's pRF in the visual field.
-Calculated in `pRF.core.calc_pRF_pixel_data`.
+Differs from `pRF_centers` because different images may have different pixels per degree, so we have a separate value for each image.
+Calculated in `pRF.core.calc_pRF_pixel_data`, based on `pRF_centers`.

-* `pRF_pixel_sizes`: list with length n, giving the sizes (in pixels) for the pRFs of each voxel.
-Each entry is a list of length m, giving the pRF size for each image.
+* `pRF_pixel_sizes`: n x m numpy array, giving the sizes (in pixels) for the pRFs of each voxel.
+Differs from `pRF_sizes` because different images may have different pixels per degree, so we have a separate value for each image.
+Each entry gives the pRF size for a given image in a given voxel.
 Calculated by `pRF.core.calc_pRF_pixel_data` based on `pRF_sizes`.

 * `pRF_frequency_preference_function`: a function that takes the